telerik/kendo-react-inputs/README.md

 Below are listed the steps for you to follow when setting up and running the Inputs Package components.

-### Prerequisites

-...

 ### Installation

-To install the Kendo UI Inputs package for React, run the command below.
+To install the Kendo UI Inputs Package for React, run the command below.

     npm install kendo-react-inputs;